aandrijana/Air_pollution_prediction_platform/README.md

 # Air pollution prediction platform (Sarajevo)

-Collaborators: Andrijana Kešelj, Anđela Maksimović, Šehzada Sijarić This project is done by the  students of DSAI at ETF Sarajevo.
+Collaborators: Andrijana Kešelj, Anđela Maksimović and Šehzada Sijarić

-Here’s your list with a fitting emoji before each item:
+This project is done by the  students of DSAI at ETF Sarajevo.

 ## Table of Contents
 - [📖 Overview](#overview)